pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Patches USN-2900-1 (this one is a critical GNU C lib (glibc) CVE), CVE-2016-0761 (critical Cloud Foundry Garden CVE with respect to Docker Host File managment), USN-2910-1 (high CVE in the Linux kernel), USN-2897-1, and USN-2896-1.

+This also fixes an IP allocation issue with v1.6.16 where Cloud Controller would sometimes try to take the IP address of another job.

 This also fixes an issue with v1.6.15 where UAA startup fails for installs that use LDAP, when upgrading from Elastic Runtime v1.5.x or v1.6.0-1.6.14.

 ## v1.6.15 Patch